UnsubCentral

 Group-21

 At this point, you’ve received a DSAR request, taken all the necessary measures to respond to said request, and gotten an ultimate opt-out from an individual, but now what?
-Well, you don’t simply delete the data at this point.
+Well, data deletion isn’t the answer at this point.
 Per the letter of the law, these individuals would become unsubscribes.
 This means that rather than not having any record of them at all, you would apply a unique identifier to their record, signifying them as “unmarketable” or a non-marketable person.
 This signifier is crucial as it must be honored throughout your entire marketing and sales ecosystem.

 Ready to Get